comododragon/seikosha80/wiki/pages/The-Seikosha80-Project.md

 I decided to stick with 3 AA/AAA batteries.
 That would give me 1.65V x 3 = 4.95V when full, and I am expecting something around 1.1V x 3 = 3.3V when depleted.
 So, ideally, the device has to work in this range: 3.3-4.95V.

 After much work and thoughts, I was able to put together a first prototype (Revision 1) for this project.
-The schematic is available [here](https://github.com/comododragon/seikosha80/blob/main/schematics/rev1/kicadproj/output.pdf).
+The schematic for Rev. 1b (using NS8002 audio) is available [here](https://github.com/comododragon/seikosha80/blob/main/schematics_layouts/rev1/kicadproj/output.pdf).
+The schematic for Rev. 1 (using LM386 audio) is available [here](https://github.com/comododragon/seikosha80/blob/main/schematics_layouts/rev1/kicadproj_lm386/output.pdf).

-Below is the picture of Revision 1:
+Below is the picture of Revision 1 on breadboard using LM386 as audio amplifier:

 <img src="https://github.com/comododragon/seikosha80/blob/main/wiki/rev1.jpeg?raw=true" alt="drawing" width="600"/>